curv3d/curv/docs/language/Values.rst

 * The boolean values are represented by the symbols ``#true`` and ``#false``.
 * If you need a null value, like the ``null`` in JSON or Javascript, you can use the symbol ``#null``.
+* A character string is a list of characters.
 * A geometric point or vector is a list of numbers.
 * A matrix is a list of lists of numbers.
 * A geometric shape is a record containing 5 fields